 Image by Trina Koster

 I am an avid, amateur photographer.
 I work as a librarian in Toronto, Canada but I spend all my free time (and disposable income) photographing in Canada and around the world.
 I was born in South Africa, and have lived in Canada, the U.S., the U.K. and Malaysia.
-My love of photography started in my teens when my mother gave me an old Pentax Spotmatic and my parents allowed me to set up a black and white darkroom in the basement where I printed a lot of pretty terrible images.
+My love of photography started in my teens when my mother gave me her old Pentax Spotmatic and my parents allowed me to set up a black and white darkroom in the basement where I printed a lot of pretty terrible images.
 Now I enjoy photographing a variety of subjects - particularly remnants of the past - from old, wooden grain elevators on the Canadian Prairies to Mayan ruins in Mexico.
 I have recently started storm chasing on the Great Plains - a completely new obsession.

 Nathan wirth's Slices of silence

-In 2017 I wrote an article entitled Thoughts About Photographing Place about my photography in the Prairies, Mexico and Japan for Nathan Wirth's Slices of Silence: Conversations about Photography blog.
+I wrote an article entitled Thoughts About Photographing Place about my photography in the Prairies, Mexico and Japan for Nathan Wirth's Slices of Silence: Conversations about Photography blog.